-BANGKOK, Nov 6 — The Thai Chamber of Commerce University’s Economic and Business Forecasting Centre announced that the country’s Consumer Confidence Index in October stood at 80.1, rising from 79.2 in September.
+The Thai Chamber of Commerce University’s Economic and Business Forecasting Center announced that the country’s Consumer Confidence Index in October stood at 80.1, rising from 79.2 in September.

-Centre director Thanavath Phonvichai said the increase resulted from the government’s economic stimulus measures worth Bt360 billion for the fourth quarter of this year, lower oil prices, and the increasing export in September.
+Center director Thanavath Phonvichai said the increase resulted from the government’s economic stimulus measures worth Bt360 billion for the fourth quarter of this year, lower oil prices, and increases in exports in September.

-The Centre predicts that the Thai economy will grow by 1.3-1.5 per cent this year and 4-5 per cent next year due to government investment projects.
+The center predicts that the Thai economy will grow by 1.3-1.5 percent this year and 4-5 percent next year due to government investment projects.

-However, Dr Thanavath said, the unfolding global economic situations would be an important factor.
+However, Dr Thanavath said, the unfolding global economic situation would be an important factor.

 He projected that inflation would run between 2.3-2.8 percent and exports would grow by 3-5 percent next year.